 Complications do not end after the birth of your child, and you might feel like your patience is being tried.
 A legal counselor can serve as the advocate you need to face hurdles like gaining consent from the birth mother or tracking down the birth father.
 In some cases, the birth parents change their mind, and it is crucial that you have an advocate who knows the ins and outs of Florida Law to assist you.

-Regardless of the specific type of adoption you plan to pursue in Clearwater, it will end up either being classified as “open” or “closed” depending on a number of restrictions that are outlined in the agreement.
+Regardless of the specific type of adoption you plan to pursue in Clearwater, Tampa Bay or Palm Harbor, it will end up either being classified as “open” or “closed” depending on a number of restrictions that are outlined in the agreement.

 A closed adoption ensures that no contact is to be made between the child and the biological parent once the process has been finalized.
 No identifying information is shared, although necessary medical and family history may be provided to the adoptive parents.
 Even in a closed adoption, the parties can register with the Florida Adoption Registry, which would give the child the option of learning about his or her birth parents at a later date.

-In the State of Florida, there are various ways to adopt.
-An adoption attorney in Clearwater can assist you with the following varieties:
+In the state of Florida, there are various ways to adopt.
+An adoption attorney in Clearwater, Tampa Bay or Palm Harbor can assist you with the following varieties:

 Relatives, most often grandparents, can adopt children whose parents passed away, or have been deemed unfit to parent.
 This may be due to arrest, abusive behavior, alcohol or drugs, or mental illness.
 When a relative adopts the child, they are given full legal authority over them, just as their biological parents had.

-If a mother or father of a child remarries, the new stepparent can adopt the child and legally have a say in their education, medical care, religious upbringing, and more.
-This is common for mixed families in the Clearwater area.
+If a mother or father of a child remarries, the new stepparent can adopt the child and legally have a say in their education, medical care, religious upbringing and more.
+This is common for mixed families in the greater Tampa Bay area.

-For Clearwater families that reach out to a foreign country to adopt, having an adoption attorney to help with paperwork, visas, and more is essential.
+For Florida families that reach out to a foreign country to adopt, having an adoption attorney to help with paperwork, visas and more is essential.
 This process can be complicated and expensive, and the importance of having a professional working with you to ensure that the requirements of both the United States and the country of birth of the child in question cannot be understated.

 Forgoing the use of an agency is not as common, but many choose to go this route if they know someone on a personal level who is considering putting a child into adoptive care.
 Hiring an adoption attorney in this case is critical because you want to make sure that everything is above-board and that no repercussions will occur later down the road if a party attempts to renege on the agreement.

-An adult over the age of eighteen can be adopted by another adult as long as both are in consent.
-Whether this is for inheritance, personal relationship, the rediscovery of birth parents, or other purposes such as permanent caregiving, an adoption attorney in Clearwater can help ensure that everyone’s rights are protected.
+An adult over the age of 18 can be adopted by another adult as long as both are in consent.
+Whether this is for inheritance, personal relationship, the rediscovery of birth parents, or other purposes such as permanent caregiving, an adoption attorney in Clearwater, Tampa Bay or Palm Harbor can help ensure that everyone’s rights are protected.